Sabina F Khan

 If you haven't been in psychotherapy before, it may be hard to see how simply talking can bring about change.
 However, when you allow yourself the time and space to be truly heard, you may find that coming to understand and value yourself, through in-depth conversation with another, can be profoundly liberating.

 Training, qualifications & experience

-I am a UKCP registered clinical psychotherapist, currently in the final stages of a Doctorate in Counselling Psychology & Psychotherapy, accredited by the Health Professionals Council (HPC) and the British Psychological Society (BPS).
-I have several years clinical experience working as a counsellor and psychotherapist with a diverse range of clients within the NHS, mental health charities, the voluntary sector, educational settings and private practice.
-My wide-ranging training in psychotherapy, psychology, gender and social studies, education and human development, enables me to adopt a flexible approach to my work wih clients and to respond to the distinct personal situation of each individual, within their particular social environment.
+I am a UKCP and BACP registered full clinical psychotherapist.
+I am also currently in the final stages of a Doctorate in Counselling Psychology & Psychotherapy, accredited by the Health Professionals Council (HPC) and the British Psychological Society (BPS).
+I have many years clinical experience working as a counsellor and psychotherapist with a diverse range of clients within the NHS, mental health charities, the voluntary sector, educational settings and private practice.
+My wide-ranging training in psychotherapy, psychology, gender and social studies, education and human development, enables me to adopt a flexible approach to my work with clients and to respond to the distinct personal situation of each individual, within their particular social environment.
 I adhere to the ethical codes of practice of UKCP, BACP and BPS.

 - Doctorate in Counselling Psychology & Psychotherapy (in completion), Metanoia Institute/Middlesex University

 - Clinical Diploma in Integrative Psychotherapy, Metanoia Institute